FranciscoMunguiaGaleano/chemist_eye/README.md

 ---

-The Bag files can be found at:
+The Bag files necessary to reproduce the experiments can be found at:

 👉 [https://doi.org/10.5281/zenodo.18482133](https://doi.org/10.5281/zenodo.18482133)